 Stress the importance of the importance of a good education.
-It was unspoken that we had to bring home good grades, but I never remember sitting down with my parents to talk about how education would shape my future.
-I got decent grades but they could have been much better.
+It was unspoken that we had to bring home good grades, but I never remember sitting down with my parents to discuss how furthering my education would shape my future.
+I got decent grades, but they could have been much better.
 Good grades would have gotten me into the best colleges.
 It may have even made realize I didn’t want to go to college and perhaps go into a trade or real estate.
 I wish I had the foresight to learn these things on my own since we never had that discussion.
-I mean the possibilities are still endless but at 35, I feel like I’m playing catch up.
+I mean the possibilities are still endless, but at 35, I feel like I’m playing catch up.

 Stay away from student loans.
 I hate Sallie Mae and Navient.
 I remember college recruiters coming to my high school with deceptive tactics.
 “Don’t worry about student loans.
 Once you graduate and get your dream job, you’d pay them off in no time.”
 What a bunch of garbage.
-Looking back, all I see is a bunch of salesmen looking to line the pockets of colleges while unsuspecting teens are signing their life away.
+Looking back, all I see is a bunch of salesmen looking to line the pockets of colleges while unsuspecting teens sign their life away.
 The average college student graduates with a staggering $39,400 of student loan debt, leaving them saddled with stress.

 Looking back, I would have probably gone to community college first.
-Community college gets a bad rap but if you’re able to get your basic courses out of the way for a fraction of the cost, I say go for it.
-I know a lot of people say you won’t get the real “college experience” but I’d forgo my “college experience” and graduate debt free and enjoy my adult life much more.
-Don’t be ashamed to say I can’t afford to go to a traditional college for four years so I’m going to do what’s best for me.
-Period.
+Community college gets a bad rap, but if you’re able to get your basic courses out of the way for a fraction of the cost, I say go for it.
+I know a lot of people fell you won’t get the real “college experience,” but I’d forgo my “college experience” and graduate debt free and enjoy my adult life much more.
+Don’t be ashamed to say you can’t afford to go to a traditional college for four years.
+Decide what’s best for you.

 Manage credit wisely.
-I know many financial experts promote no credit today but I’m still on the fence.
-I still believe in credit, if it’s managed wisely.
+I know many financial experts don’t promote credit lines, but I’m still on the fence.
+I believe credit can be useful if managed carefully.
 Stay away from tables offering credit cards to freshman.
 Why would credit card companies prey on an unemployed freshman who has no way of paying back?
 Those people are like piranhas, eating up everything in their way.
-One is enough but make sure to use it responsibly.
-Don’t use over 30%….
+One credit card enough but be sure you use it responsibly?
+Don’t use over 30%.
 I’d go as far as saying 10% as a college student.
 Pay all your bills on time and in full every month.

 Spend money on experience, not things.
-Do not get caught up in material things because they only last for a moment.
+Don’t be blinded with material things.
+Material things last but for a moment.
 Apple will always release a new phone, watch or tablet.
-There’s always going to be a new car but who cares.
+New cars are a dime a dozen.
 I tell my husband all the time that I’d rather spend money on experiences than material things.
-How many of us really remember the toys we received for Christmas?
+How many of us remember the toys we received for Christmas?
 When my siblings and I get together, we reminisce about how our grandmother went sledding with us or how we rode our bikes to different cities in Germany.
 It’s memories like those that will stay with you, not the newest phone, car, or tablet or designer bag for us girls.